RocketChat/EmbeddedChat/packages/react/docs/authentication.md

 Currently, EmbeddedChat supports two modes for enabling auto-login.
 After the user completes the login process, the Rocket.chat server returns a token referred to as `ec-token`.
 This token can be saved in two ways:

-1. **Storing in Local Storage**: By default, the `ec-token` is stored in local storage.
+1. Storing in Local Storage: By default, the `ec-token` is stored in local storage.
 Upon initial loading, if an `ec-token` is found in local storage, it triggers auto login and manages subsequent actions accordingly.

-2. **Storing as HTTP-Only Cookie**: By setting the `secure` prop to true, the `ec-token` can be stored as an HTTP-only cookie.
+2. Storing as HTTP-Only Cookie: By setting the `secure` prop to true, the `ec-token` can be stored as an HTTP-only cookie.
 This approach enhances security by preventing JavaScript access to the token.
 Note that this feature requires the EmbeddedChat RC app to be installed on the server.

 Here’s a concise explanation of how it operates: after logging in, the token is transferred to the EmbeddedChat RC app, where it is set as an HTTP-only cookie.
 During auto-login, EmbeddedChat makes a request that includes cookies managed by the browser to the RC app endpoint.
 The RC app retrieves the token and sends it back, which EmbeddedChat then forwards to the `/api/v1/login` endpoint of the Rocket.chat server for authentication.
 This functionality is fully integrated into the EmbeddedChat app, presented here for technical insight.